schoeberl/chisel-book/slides/course_www.md

 **Topics:** Testing and verification in Chisel, using CLI, unit tests, waveform viewing

-**Reading:** Dally: 20, Chisel: 3, maybe some text on test driven development
+**Reading:** Dally: 2.1.4 and 20, Chisel: 3, maybe some text on test driven development

 **Lab:** Hexadecimal to 7 segment decoder, Chisel unit testers and debugging with gtkwave, (tester for 7 segment decoder)